trentadosics/Rose-of-Bcn/README.md

     <td>
       <h2>Description</h2>
       <p>
-        This was an educational project designed to teach soldering techniques for assembling small electronic components like LEDs, switches and battery holders onto a stylish, practical and customizable flashlight PCB.
+        This was an educational project designed to teach PCB layout using kiCAD and Inskcape for the design part.
+The users have a digital files of a pendent with the rose of Barcelona ready to be ordered.
       </p>
       <p>
         This design was modified several times, so you can see different versions in the photos folder.
 However, the latest version features a curved line on the upper side instead of a straight one.